qemu/qemu/docs/system/i386/sgx.rst

 reporting the same CPUID guest is able to use full capacity of SGX, and KVM doesn't need to emulate those info.

-The guest's EPC base and size are determined by Qemu, and KVM needs Qemu to notify such info to it before it can initialize SGX for guest.
+The guest's EPC base and size are determined by QEMU, and KVM needs QEMU to notify such info to it before it can initialize SGX for guest.

 Virtual EPC
 ~~~~~~~~~~~

-By default, Qemu does not assign EPC to a VM, i.e. fully enabling SGX in a VM
+By default, QEMU does not assign EPC to a VM, i.e. fully enabling SGX in a VM
 requires explicit allocation of EPC to the VM.
 Similar to other specialized
 memory types, e.g. hugetlbfs, EPC is exposed as a memory backend.